justunsix/garden/src/content/docs/notes/005-Tech-Helix-Editor.md

 - Normal mode using `w` and `b` to move between words like Vim.
 Helix also highlights the words

+## Exploring Helix from a Neovim Perspective

+Source: [Talk with Nik Revenco (Helix Contributor) \| Learning about Helix, as a Neovim user](https://www.youtube.com/watch?v=AS7mnDgFgnw) in a question and answer format

+### How to open files and explore directories?

+- File picker
+- Helix integration with Yazi file explorer
+- Helix explorer (newer feature)
+- :open \<file\> using command mode

+### How do you know Helix commands?

+Pressing space and other key combinations, a help screen will displayed.
+Helix mostly uses vim motions, though some keys are different.

+### How to configure Helix?

+Set up files at `~/.config/helix` and put `config.toml`, could copy existing `languages.toml`

 ## See Also

 - [Helix Shortcuts](../005-computer-shortcuts-helix) - [Helix